blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 ### Installing Ruby

 It's the ill-named `ruby1.9.1` and `rubygems1.9.1` we want.
-In actually, these install, as of this writing, the _1.9.2_ series of interpreter.
+In actuality, these install, as of this writing, the _1.9.2_ series of interpreter.
 I'm sure there's an interesting story there.